ZeusOfTheCrows/Lua-Vita-Tester/README.md

-# Ɀeus' Enhanced VPad Snooper
+# VPad Tester & Configurator

 A simple homebrew for testing the input data on the PS Vita™ made on [Lua Player Plus Vita](https://github.com/Rinnegatamante/lpp-vita)